 Chewable tablets and Effervescent tablets may have different specifications as far as friability is concerned.
 In the case of hygroscopic tablets, an appropriate humidity-controlled environment is required for testing.

 Generally, the test is run once.
-If noticeably tablet defects such as cracked, cleaved, or broken tablets are present in the tablet sample after the operation (tumbling), the sample fails the test.
+If noticeable tablet defects such as cracked, cleaved, or broken tablets are present in the tablet sample after the operation (tumbling), the sample fails the test.
 If the results are difficult to interpret or if the weight loss is greater than the targeted value, the test should repeat 3 times and calculate the means of it.

-Friability test for Granules and Spheroids [3]
+Friability Test of Granules and Spheroids [3]

 Method A: Apparatus (Fluidized-Bed Apparatus)